veramarusiakova/praha.pirati.cz/en/program/uzemni-rozvoj-bydleni-socialni-sluzby.md

 garant: vit.simral
 relatives: []
 perex: >
-  The general public is currently facing an unprecedented growth of rent or aparments costs.
+  The general public is currently facing an unprecedented growth of rent or housing costs.
 This trend is a result of failures both political and administrative in housing policy.
 It is caused by the central government, the local authority as well as city districts.
 We will initiate steps to stop this trend in the 2018–2022 term.
 ---

-# Living available for all
+# Housing available for all

-*The general public is currently facing an unprecedented growth of rent or aparments costs.
+*The general public is currently facing an unprecedented growth of rent or housing costs.
 This trend is a result of failures both political and administrative in housing policy.
 It is caused by the central government, the local authority as well as city districts.
 We will initiate steps to stop this trend in the 2018–2022 term.*

 ### The city and its people define the course
 * **We will plan a long-term strategy for city development**, that will last for more